ubc-library-rc/gis-georeferencing/content/projections.md

 <img src="./images/GCS-example.png" style="height:50%;">

 These two ques tell us that our project is in a GCS because geographic coordinate systems plot points in decimal degrees, whereas the unit for projected coordinate systems is meters.
-If you are interested in any sort of distance or area measurement, you'll want to ensure your project has a PCS.
+If you are interested in any sort of distance or area measurement, you'll want to ensure your project has a defined PCS.

 ## Set Project CRS
 Setting the project CRS doesn't change the stored projection of each layer, only how they are rendered 'on the fly' by QGIS.
 QGIS will reproject all the project layers 'on the fly' to match the project CRS.
 Read the [QGIS Documentation on coordinate reference systems](https://docs.qgis.org/3.28/en/docs/gentle_gis_introduction/coordinate_reference_systems.html) or check out the Library's [workshop on projections](https://ubc-library-rc.github.io/map-projections/content/CRS.html) if you're interested in learning more.
 Another great reasource is [pbcgis.com/projection_fundamentals/](https://www.pbcgis.com/projection_fundamentals/).

 When choosing the CRS for your QGIS project, it's important to think about both the projection of your Source Layer and the projection of your Target Layer.
 Generally, you want to set project's CRS to the projection you want your map georeferenced in.
 The best projection will depend on many factors, including the scale and area the map covers, and what properties (size, angle, distance or direction).
 If your Source Layer appears to be already projected, it's useful to do some research to deduce the what projection it's in.
 From the **Project** Menu at the top of your screen, go to **Properties** and then **CRS**.
-Notice that as we deduced, the project is using the datum WGS 84, and is unprojected.
+Notice that as we suspected, the project is using the datum WGS 84, and has no projected coordinate system.

 To Do
 {: .label .label-green}